biojava/biojava.github.io/_wikis/BioJava:PhyloSOC07_doc.md

 `    K = -(3/4)*ln(1-(4/3)*p),    p = prob. of two sequences to have different base at certain position`

-As you can see in the sample code, you need to use two string variables as parameters.
-Then, the method returns their corrected distance as a (double) number.
+As you can see in the sample code, you need to use two string variables as parameters.(You can easily extract this sequence string from the nexus CharactersBlock.java) Then, the method returns their corrected distance as a (double) number.

 `    //package NexParser;`
 `                                                       `